Frequently Asked Questions

 How safe will we be?

-Security in Tijuana has been a largely discussed topic in the news and within our community, and we take it very seriously during our home builds.
+Security in Tijuana has been a largely discussed topic in the news and within our community, and we take it very seriously during our home builds and events.
 Although the majority of the discussed violence Mexico is between the drug cartels, there is always a chance that we will be in the wrong place at the wrong time.
-However to prevent this, we always drive in a caravan and never leave the site without one of our supervisors.
+However, to prevent this we always drive in a caravan and never leave the site without one of our supervisors.
 While driving in a caravan, we use flags and car paint to clearly mark that we are a caravan.

-The orphanage we sleep at is 100% gated and has a 24/7 security guard and security system.
-We park our cars in the orphanage compound and have never had a problem with safety.
+The orphanage where we stay is 100% gated and has a security guard on duty 24/7 as well as a security system.
+We park our cars in the gated orphanage compound.

-We are well known in the communities we build in and they are very appreciate of the work we are doing in their community.
-Our families and other locals look out for us to ensure that we have a safe experience.
+We are well known in the communities we build in and they are very appreciative of the work we do in their community.
+The families we build for as well as and other locals look out for us to ensure that we have a safe experience.
+We recommend that all cars are locked during the build and valuables are not visible.
 We recognize that Tijuana has a name for being a dangerous place and we would like to ensure your safety at all times with Casas de Luz, so if you have following questions please feel free to contact us and we would be happy to answer them.

 Is it sanitary?

-The orphanage we stay at is very comfortable and has all of the necessary facilities.
-You will be able to enjoy a shower in the evening and a flushing toilet!
+The orphanage is very comfortable and has all of the necessary facilities.
+You will be able to enjoy a shower in the evening as well as count on a flushing toilet!
 The orphanage staff maintains a very clean environment and it is in very good condition.
 We do recommend that you bring a sheet to put over your mattress to make you even more comfortable!
 Check out our packing list for more tips.

 Must I know how to build?

 No!
 Our master carpenters will help you every step of the way and will show you how to do everything you need to know.
 Don’t be afraid to ask questions, they will be happy to help!